Marta44/Stroll-Brighton/README.md

 - git push (to push the code to GitHub that host my repository)
 - git checkout -b name of the branch (to switch and create at the same time a new branch to develop and test a specific Javascript function
 - git status (to understand in which branch I was working)
-- git checkout master (to swich again to the main branch)
+- git checkout master (to switch again to the main branch)
 - git merge name of the branch (to merge the secondary branch into the main one) I deployed the project following these steps:
 1. Log into GitHub